enjolras1024/exact/README.md

-A JavaScript Library for Building Web UIs
+An Event-driven Framework for Building User Interfaces with Simple APIs in a Flexible Way